Welcome to Nominet’s privacy notice.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 5. Disclosures of your personal data

-We may disclose your personal data in accordance with our data release policy.
+We may disclose your personal data to third parties with a legitimate interest in accordance with our data release policy.

 6. International transfers

 We may transfer and store personal data outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the processing or fulfilment of applications, and the provision of support services.
 We will take all steps necessary to ensure that personal data is handled lawfully and securely and in accordance with this privacy notice.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.